PabloPasc/AMP_Pooled_QGT/README.md

 # Required Packages
-In order to run the files, the following Python libraries are required: _numpy_ and _matplotlib_.
+In order to run the files, the following Python libraries are required: _numpy_, _scipy_ and _matplotlib_.
 In addition, library _tikzpltlib_ can be used to generate tikz files corresponding to each of the plots.